Transformer From Scratch#

 0.6995, 0.1991],

-As attention is mechanism is desined to work in parallel (as opposed to older Seq2Seq Model to overcome the performance issue) to provide the sense of sequence in input tokens is necessary.
+• As attention is mechanism is designed to work in parallel (as opposed to the older Seq2Seq Model to overcome performance issue) to provide the sense of sequence in input tokens is necessary.

-In a sentence This is going to happen anyways . the relationship has to be represented that going is two steps after This and to is one steps after going, this positional awareness/ markers of the position in the sentence has to be infused somehow in the input embeddings of set of tokens in sequence.
+In a sentence This is going to happen anyways . the relationship has to be represented that going is two steps after This and to is one steps after going, this positional awareness/ markers in the sentence has to be infused somehow in the input embeddings of tokens in the sequence.

 \begin{align*} PE(pos, 2i) &= \sin(\frac{pos}{10000^{\frac{2i}{d_{model}}}}) \\\\ PE(pos, 2i + 1) &= \cos(\frac{pos}{10000^{\frac{2i}{d_{model}}}}) \\\\ \text{where, } pos &= \text{Position of token in sequence} \\ i &= \text{index of dimension} \\ d_{model} &= \text{dimension of model\ embdeding size of the model} \\ \end{align*}